NickGrunert/master-thesis/modules/03_truth_compare.typ

     One potential solution to this issue is to implement actual improvements to the algorithm.
     However, for the time being, this problem will be disregarded.

-    It can be posited that the surfaces' completeness is commensurate with the anticipated level of complexity.
+    It can be noted that the completeness of the surfaces is consistent with the expected level of complexity.
     The most significant enhancement is observed when increasing the limit from one match to two, indicating an unfortunate propensity to at least divide surfaces once.
-    In most cases, the addition of smaller surfaces to higher-limit runs contributes negligible elements to the overall structure.
+    In most cases, the addition of smaller surfaces when using high limits negligibly contributes to the overall structure.
     The impact of these elements on the overall score is negligible; therefore, they do not warrant significant concern.
     This issue manifests only in certain instances, wherein thin connections result in the division of relevant elements.
     Nevertheless, given the fundamental cause most likely being the utilization of low-pixel images and the current absence of exhaustive analysis on the performance impact of the hyperparameter, this is not of great concern.

-    === Creating the final score via the Fß Score method <section:fß>
+    === Creating the final score via the $F_ß$ Score method <section:fß>
     #heading(depth: 5, numbering: none, bookmarked: false)[Formula]
     $ F_1 = ("precision" * "recall") / 2 $ <formula:f1>
     $ F_ß = ( 1 + ß² ) * ("precision" * "recall") / ((ß² * "precision") + "recall") $ <formula:fß>